psas/lv3.0-airframe/README.md

 - [ ] AIAA paper
 	- [ ] Write first draft of AIAA paper. (in progress)
 		- Figures
 			- [X] add diagram/picture of the sandwich design
 			- [ ] add pictures of crushed FG module
 			- [ ] add pictures of the puncture failure
-				- [ ] add plot of the surface features
+			- [X] add plot of the surface features
 			- [ ] add picture of layers, put alongside diagram
 			- [ ] add picture/CAD render of the cylindrical modules and/or whole rocket
 		- Sections
 			- [X] write more detailed description of the modules
 			- [X] write section on the materials
 			- [ ] write section on destructive testing
+				- [ ] find what the actual compressive FS is
 			- [ ] write section on the fins
 			- [ ] write section on the nose cone
+			- [ ] figure out how to cite the Beta Project funding
+	- [ ] Get draft reviewed by other people
 - Miscellaneous
 	- [X] Write up suggestions for future ME PSAS groups to consider during thier project.
 	- [ ] Move all deliverable-related things from the Google Drive into this repo.
 	- [X] Order more heat-shrink tape (non-perforated) (Dunstone hi-shrink tape)
 	- [ ] Schedule tensile test with Chinh

 ## Relavant Deadlines